Updated March 20, 2025

 Serving Those in Need through the Ardmore Food Pantry

 The Ardmore Food Pantry is a ministry based at St. Mary’s Church (Episcopal) in Ardmore and is entirely funded by individuals, congregations, and a few grants.
 The Pantry receives no government funding, which enables the Pantry to serve guests without having to collect sensitive information like address or income.
 There is a basket at the back of the church where you can drop off non-perishable, unexpired food items only for delivery to the Pantry.
-Especially welcome at this time are coffee, pasta sauce, mayonnaise, and granola bars.
+Especially welcome at this time are cereal, pasta and sauce, cleaning supplies, and toiletries.

 PRAYER LIST

-In the Anglican Communion cycle of prayer for Igreja Episcopal Anglicana do Brasil (Sunday), The Diocese of Madras – The Church of South India (United) (Monday), The Diocese of Madurai-Ramnad – The Church of South India (United) (Tuesday), The Diocese of Magwi – Province of the Episcopal Church of South Sudan (Wednesday), The Diocese of Mahajanga – The Church of the Province of the Indian Ocean (Thursday), The Diocese of Maiduguri – The Church of Nigeria (Anglican Communion) (Friday), and The Diocese of Maine – The Episcopal Church (Saturday).
+In the Anglican Communion cycle of prayer for Iglesia Anglicana de la Region Central de America (Sunday), The Diocese of Maper – Province of the Episcopal Church of South Sudan (Monday), The Diocese of Mara – The Anglican Church of Tanzania (Tuesday), The Diocese of Maralal – The Anglican Church of Kenya (Wednesday), The Diocese of Marathwada – The Church of North India (United) (Thursday), The Diocese of Maridi – Province of the Episcopal Church of South Sudan (Friday), and The Diocese of Marsabit – The Anglican Church of Kenya (Saturday).

 For Sean, our Presiding Bishop, and Daniel, our bishop.

-For peace across the world; for this nation and its elected leaders; for all who live and serve in this local community; for the poor, the homeless, the hungry, the lonely, the oppressed, those in prison, especially Dwayne and Michael, and all those who are suffering; for an end to injustice of all kinds, especially racial and economic injustice; for an end to gun violence, especially in our local community; for the good creation that God has entrusted to our care, that we may be faithful stewards of it; for this parish church, for all who worship and serve here: for our staff and vestry, for our Advancement and Finance Committees, for our campus ministry, for our chorister program, for our retreat house, for those who share space with us on this campus, for all yet unknown to us whom God will draw to this place to come to know and love our Lord Jesus, and for the growth of ministry here for the sake of the Gospel.
+For peace across the world; for this nation and its elected leaders; for all who live and serve in this local community; for the poor, the homeless, the hungry, the lonely, the oppressed, immigrants, refugees, those in vulnerable communities, those in prison, especially Dwayne and Michael, and all those who are suffering; for an end to injustice of all kinds, especially racial and economic injustice; for an end to gun violence, especially in our local community; for the good creation that God has entrusted to our care, that we may be faithful stewards of it; for this parish church, for all who worship and serve here: for our staff and vestry, for our Advancement, Finance, and Social Concerns Committees, for our campus ministry, for our chorister program, for our retreat house, for those who share space with us on this campus, for all yet unknown to us whom God will draw to this place to come to know and love our Lord Jesus, and for the growth of ministry here for the sake of the Gospel.

-For those in need, especially for Charles, Marcille, Carol, Norman, Rebekah, Shalimar, Maureen, Mr. and Mrs. Nyerick, Joannas, Gideon, George, Alev, Alex, Frank, Grace, Harold, Lucca, Lizzie, John, James, Tanya, Colleen, Dennis, Frederick, Doug, Veronica, Sue, John, Geoffrey, Rebecca, Renee, Nicola, Haviland, Molly, Holly, Stacee, Peter, Leslie, Steve, Gottfried, Carolyn, Brandon, Gary, John, Sue, André, Liliane, Clarice, Nanette, Justice, Jim, Deidre, and Sandra.
+For those in need, especially for Angela, Doug, Barry, Gilbert, Charles, Marcille, Carol, Norman, Rebekah, Alex, Frank, Grace, Harold, Lizzie, John, James, Tanya, Colleen, Dennis, Frederick, Doug, Sue, John, Geoffrey, Rebecca, Renee, Nicola, Haviland, Molly, Holly, Stacee, Peter, Leslie, Steve, Gottfried, Carolyn, Brandon, Gary, John, Sue, André, Liliane, Clarice, Nanette, Justice, Jim, Deidre, and Sandra.

 To add names and requests to the prayer list, please complete this form.